PyCQA/eradicate/README.rst

    :target: https://travis-ci.org/myint/eradicate
    :alt: Build status

-Remove commented out code from Python files.
+*eradicate* removes commented-out code from Python files.

-With modern revision control available there is no reason to save junk comments to the repository. *eradicate* helps cleans things up existing junk.
+With modern revision control available there is no reason to save junk comments to the repository. eradicate helps cleans things up existing junk.

 -------
 Example